philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 The request body may be up to `MAX_FILE_SIZE_BYTES` (10 MB by default; see [Settings](../../settings.md#redaction-engine)).
 A larger body is rejected with `413 Payload Too Large` and a message stating the limit.

+### Content Type Verification

+The body is checked against the declared `Content-Type` before redaction begins.
+A body that contradicts it is rejected with `415 Unsupported Media Type`, naming both what was declared and what was found.

+This exists because the alternative fails silently.
+A PDF submitted as `text/plain` would otherwise run through the text pipeline, match almost nothing in the compressed bytes, and return `200` with output that looks redacted.
+Refusing the request is safer than returning a document Philter never parsed.

+Philter accepts `text/plain` and `application/pdf`.
+A body recognized as any other format, such as a `.docx`, a legacy Office file, or an image, is rejected rather than treated as text.

 ### Response Headers

 Every `filter` response reports which policy version governed the request, so the applied policy is recorded without a second call: